bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NoiseLimitValue_02ksEi$yvANQhP$HONlrqo/Documentation.md

-Is there a mandatory limit on noise emissions at this location?
+Mandatory noise emissions limit at this location.